 For the Commonwealth to establish guilt beyond a reasonable doubt, that the defendant:

-Under this type of assault and battery, the injury need not be permanent, but it must be more than trivial.
+Under this type of assault and battery, the injury does not need to be permanent, but it must be more than trivial.
 For example, an act that only shakes up a person or causes only momentary discomfort would not be sufficient.
 It is not enough that the Commonwealth proves that the defendant acted negligently.
 Rather, the Commonwealth must prove that the defendant’s action went beyond mere negligence and amounted to recklessness.

 Transferred Intent Applies to Assault and Battery

-If a defendant, for example, throws a punch intending to hit person A, and accidentally hits and injures person B instead, the defendant may be responsible for an assault and battery on person B, even though he intended to hit person A. This principle also applies when a defendant harms both the intended victim and one or more unintended victims.
+If a defendant, for example, throws a punch intending to hit person A and accidentally hits and injures person B instead, the defendant may be responsible for an assault and battery on person B, even though he intended to hit person A. This principle also applies when a defendant harms both the intended victim and one or more unintended victims.